 How Scary Is It?
 Could be kind of scary for very young or easily-frightened children.
 Includes stakes through the heart, some fighting, a dead mouse and a generally spooky tone.

 Adorable Tony Thompson moved with his family from California to Scotland, and is having trouble fitting in.
-One night, dressed up in his vampire costume, Rudolph — a real vampire — mistakes him for one of his own and the two become fast friends.
+One night, dressed up in his vampire costume, Rudolph — a real vampire — mistakes him for one of his own and the two become fast friends. #TheLittleVampire is fun for the whole family.

 "What twisted kind of mortal are you?"